 In Outlook (all versions), add the following registry value to set an end date as default selection (replace xx with your version of Outlook):

 HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\Options\Calendar DWORD: RecurrencesDefault Value data: number of days from "today", after which the recurrence will end.
-Use a Decimal value.
+Use a Decimal value between 1 and 720.

 HKEY_CURRENT_USER\Software\Microsoft\Office\15.0\Outlook\Options\Calendar DWORD: RecurrencesDefault Value data: number of days from "today", after which the recurrence will end.
-Use a Decimal value.
+Use a Decimal value between 1 and 720.

 HKEY_CURRENT_USER\Software\Microsoft\Office\14.0\Outlook\Options\Calendar DWORD: RecurrencesDefault Value data: number of days from "today", after which the recurrence will end.
-Use a Decimal value.
+Use a Decimal value between 1 and 720.

 HKEY_CURRENT_USER\Software\Microsoft\Office\12.0\Outlook\Options\Calendar DWORD: RecurrencesDefault Value data: number of days from "today", after which the recurrence will end.
-Use a Decimal value.
+Use a Decimal value between 1 and 720.

 When Outlook is restarted, the end by date is the specified number of days from "today" and selected by default.
 This does not disable the No End Date option in Outlook, so users can still select it; users can also change the end by date if desired.